-The life expectancy10 for people living in South Locality is 80.9 years (for males) and 84.7 years (for females) from birth.
-Life expectancy in Havering has been mostly higher than the England average and has been on the increase over the last decade (see Figure 10).
+The life expectancy10 for people living in South Locality is 80.4 years (for males) and 84.5 years (for females) from birth.
+Life expectancy in Havering has been mostly higher than the England average and has been on the increase over the last decade, however Central locality has seen a slight decrease in the recent years (see Figure 10).
 The life expectancy for females is significantly higher than males.